ishehara/Intelligent-Sinhala-Sign-Language-Communication-Platform/components/ssl-reader/README.md

 **Developer**: IT22304674 – Liyanage M.L.I.S.

-An intelligent SSL recognition system that integrates hand gestures, facial emotions, and body postures to provide natural, emotion-aware Sinhala speech synthesis with full on-device processing.
+An intelligent SSL recognition system that integrates hand gestures, facial emotions, and body postures with full on-device processing.

 ## 🎯 Overview

 Most SSL recognition systems focus solely on hand gestures, neglecting critical non-manual features like facial expressions and body postures that add meaning and emotional context to communication.
-This component provides **holistic sign recognition** with **emotion-aware speech synthesis**, operating entirely on-device for privacy and real-time performance.
+This component provides **holistic sign recognition** with **emotion detection**, operating entirely on-device for privacy and real-time performance.

 ## 🚨 Problem Statement

 **How can we design a smart SSL reader that:**
 1. Accurately decodes signs by integrating hand gestures, facial emotions, and body postures
-2. Synthesizes natural, emotion-aware Sinhala speech reflecting the signer's affective state
+2. Detects emotional context to provide richer understanding of sign communication
 3. Operates fully on-device for privacy, real-time performance, and culturally relevant communication

 ## ✨ Key Features